dbqui1706/iberlef26-hisemotions/README.md

 ### Annotation Procedure
 <div align="justify">

 The selected letters from the *Post Scriptum* corpus have been annotated using the aforementioned emotion tagset, which includes *sadness*, *joy*, *surprise*, *anger*, *fear*, and *hope*.
-The *disgust* category was excluded due to insufficient representative instances in the dataset.
 Annotation was carried out using a semi-automatic approach: initial labels were generated by baseline models (see the [Baselines](#baselines) subsection) and subsequently reviewed and corrected by two expert annotators, one a Spanish philologist and the other a computer scientist with expertise in NLP.

 The annotation process followed clearly defined guidelines.
 First, the annotation focused exclusively on emotions expressed by the letter authors themselves, excluding emotions attributed to third parties mentioned in the text.
 Second, priority was given to emotions expressed at the moment of writing, rather than emotions associated with past events merely reported in the narrative.
 Finally, utterances not conveying emotional content—such as formulas of courtesy and politeness, openings and closers of the letters—were left unannotated and assigned a value of 0, as they function as structural components of epistolary discourse rather than carriers of affect.
 </div>